SigtryggurO/build-suffix/README.md

-# Add suffix action
+# Create suffix action

-This action outputs the branch name as a suffix for versioning
+This action outputs the branch name as a suffix for versioning.
+Icelandic characters are replaced by their anglicized version, all other special characters are replaced by with `-` so not to cause issues in build systems.

 ## Outputs